andrewfullerton/basicstats/README.md

 ```

 In addition to this basic functionality, `basic_stats` also dynamically
-and intelligently handles character-to-factor and dataframe-to-tibble
+and intelligently handles character to factor and data frame to tibble
 conversions.
-Here’s an example passing in a dataframe, `iris`, with a
+Here’s an example passing in a data frame, `iris`, with a
 character variable, `Species`, as our grouping variable.
-The dataframe
+The data frame
 is seamlessly converted to a tibble and `Species` is converted to a
 factor.